Choriaster: Habitat

-Choriaster granulatus prefers shallow waters ranging from 1.5 to 53 m deep and above average temperatures of 24 to 29 C. Choriaster granulatus has been found individually or in groups along coral reefs in the Indo-West Pacific region.
-It has also been found in the Red Sea, Fiji, and Great Barrier Reef.
-The sandy habitat where it tends to live is characterized by rubble slopes and detritus.
-They have also been found among corals and sponges.
+Choriaster granulatus live individually or in groups along coral reefs in the Indo-West Pacific region, from East Africa all the way to Fiji.
+They have been found in the Indian Ocean, Red Sea and the Great Barrier Reef.
+The sandy habitat where it tends to live is characterized by rubble slopes and detritus, also being found living among corals and sea sponges.
+Choriaster granulatus prefer shallow waters ranging from 1.5 to 53 m deep and above average temperatures of 24 to 29 C.